 Dangerous aspect: Hidden tunnels that can suck people in

 The River Wharfe is located in Yorkshire, England, and has gained a reputation for killing anyone who falls into its waters, swallowing their bodies whole.
-The most famous section of the river is much small, only six feet across, located between Barden Tower and Bolton Abbey.
+The most famous section of the river is much small, only six feet across, and located between Barden Tower and Bolton Abbey.
 This narrow gap allows the river to gain immense speed.

 Additionally, the visual width is an allusion.
 The banks are undercut, leading to a series of tunnels in which the rest of the river’s water flows.
-There are numerous stories, as recorded by locals and news organizations of men, women, and children, as recently as 2011, getting sucked under the banks of the dangerous river into these tunnels, never to be seen again.
+There are numerous stories, as recorded by locals and news organizations, of men, women, and children, as recently as 2011, getting sucked under the banks of the dangerous river into these tunnels, never to be seen again.

 Dangerous aspect: Extremely deep, with many rapids and waterfalls